Reg Charity no

 Grave of Dr. Joseph Parry (1841-

-THE WAR MEMORIAL was completed in 1920 and designed by John D Batten.
+THE ROLL OF HONOUR was completed in 1920 and designed by John D Batten.
 It is carved in Italian walnut and consists of a canopy of fruit and foliage overhanging three panels with the names of the 200 Penarth men who died in ‘The Great War’.
 Below the panels are the gilded names of the main battles of the war and regimental badges in colour.
 It has recently been restored and reguilded and research has been done into those commemorated on it.
 A book is available on its history.

 The Churchyard Cross, which now stands inside the church on the left of the Lady Chapel altar, is a medieval relic but is badly weathered so that only the Crucifixion scene is recognizable today on one of its faces.